JarvusInnovations/infra-components/Docs/concepts/procedures.md

 # procedures

-A procedure is a script with a standardized interface which implements a specific operation for a particular [deployment pattern](./deployments.md).
-The two standard operations which each pattern can implement via procedures are "converge" and "desired".
+A procedure is a scripted interface which implements a specific operation for a particular [deployment pattern](./deployments.md).
 Procedures follow the conventional name `procedures/{pattern}-{operation}.sh`.
-Procedures accept a standard set of inputs and produce a standard set of outputs and/or results.
+Procedures accept a documented set of inputs (which may vary by pattern and/or operation) and produce a standard set of outputs and/or results.

-## inputs
+## Available Inputs

 Procedure inputs are accepted as environment variables.
 Arguments are ignored.